 One of the best reasons to know the origins of your beef is that it can tell you how it will taste.
 Further, if you like that particular flavor and texture, you know where to buy more of it.
 You can also decide which farms and butchers you want to support - ones whose farming practices and animal husbandry you believe in.

 I see more and more supermarket fish departments required to label where their fish comes from.
 I wonder why they are not doing the same with our meat and if there will be a day sometime soon when they have to?

 Plus, COOL is not required for smaller retailers, restaurants and cafeterias, butcher shops, or processed foods such as beef lasagna.
-I've seen ground beef packages that listed six countries on it (Product of the United States, Canada, Mexico, New Zealand, Australia, and Uruguay).
+I've seen ground beef packages that listed six countries on it (Products of the United States, Canada, Mexico, New Zealand, Australia, and Uruguay).

 I would like to see retailers, butchers, and restaurants voluntarily offer far more information than this.
-At minimum, as with wine, they should offer the name of the farm, feedlot (when relevant), breed, diet, and aging technique.
-THEN we will start getting some clues as to how the beef is actually going to taste.
+At a minimum, as with wine, they should offer the name of the farm, feedlot (when relevant), breed, diet, and aging technique.
+Then we will start getting some clues as to how the beef is actually going to taste.